Close Menu

 2. Ambulance: The Cuban ambulance service is responsible for providing medical assistance in emergency situations.
 You can contact the ambulance service by dialing 104.

 3. Fire Department: The Cuban fire department is responsible for responding to fires and other emergency situations.
 You can contact the fire department by dialing 105.
-(See Also: Is Phuket Thailand Safe to Visit?
-A Guide to Worry-Free Travel)
+(See Also: Guatemala Safe to Visit?
+Is It Really Worth The Risk)

 4. Tourist Police: The Cuban tourist police are responsible for providing assistance and support to tourists in emergency situations.
 You can contact the tourist police by dialing 106.